-The Thoracic Organ Transplantation Committee (the Committee) proposes modifications to the adult heart allocation system to better stratify the most medically urgent heart transplant candidates, reflect the increased use of mechanical circulatory support devices (MCSD) and prevalence of MCSD complications, and address geographic disparities in access to donors among heart transplant candidates.
-In response to significant comments received during the first round of public comment, and based on additional feedback and consensus-building after public comment, the Committee proposes the following modifications to the original proposal:1
+The Thoracic Organ Transplantation Committee (the Committee) proposes modifications to the adult heart allocation system to better stratify the most medically urgent heart transplant candidates, reflect the increased use of mechanical circulatory support devices (MCSD) and increased prevalence of MCSD complications, and address geographic disparities in access to donors among heart transplant candidates.
+In response to significant comments received during the first round of public comment (Exhibit A), and based on additional feedback provided and consensus-building that occurred after that public comment cycle, the Committee proposes the following modifications to the original proposal:

-- Refining and tightening the qualifying criteria for candidates supported by veno-arterial extracorporeal membrane oxygenation (VA ECMO), percutaneous circulatory support devices, intra-aortic balloon pumps (IABP), and multiple inotropes to require evidence that these candidates are supported by these therapies for treatment for cardiogenic shock, rather than qualifying based on the presence of the therapy alone - Criteria for determining presence of cardiogenic shock are based on American Heart Association definitions or the presence of end-organ dysfunction - Placing additional restrictions on the duration for candidates may remain in statuses 1 through 3 - Candidates supported by the therapies above, which are intended for short-term, acute therapy for cardiogenic shock, will be limited to 14 days in the respective status unless the candidate exhibits contraindications to use of a durable device and has failed a weaning attempt - Clarifying which mechanical circulatory support devices qualify a candidate for certain statuses, including limiting status 1 to candidates supported for biventricular failure with surgicallyimplanted, non-endovascular devices - Requiring regional review boards to review cases external to their region - Limiting the proposed broader geographic sharing scheme for the most urgent candidates to donation service area and Zone A (instead of through Zone B) - Modifying the pediatric donor allocation sequence to limit potential negative impacts of the new adult heart allocation system on pediatric candidates
+- Refining and tightening the qualifying criteria for candidates supported by veno-arterial extracorporeal membrane oxygenation (VA ECMO), percutaneous circulatory support devices, intra-aortic balloon pumps (IABP), and multiple inotropes to require evidence that these candidates are supported by these therapies for treatment for cardiogenic shock, rather than qualifying based on the presence of the therapy alone - Criteria for determining presence of cardiogenic shock are based on American Heart Association definitions or the presence of end-organ dysfunction - Placing additional restrictions on the duration that candidates may remain in statuses 1 through 3 - Candidates supported by the therapies above, which are intended for short-term, acute therapy for cardiogenic shock, will be limited to 14 days in the respective status unless the candidate exhibits contraindications to use of a durable device and has failed a weaning attempt.
+Candidates supported by VA ECMO are further limited to 7 days in status 1. - Clarifying which mechanical circulatory support devices qualify a candidate for certain statuses, including limiting status 1 to candidates supported for biventricular failure with surgicallyimplanted, non-endovascular devices - Requiring regional review boards to review cases external to their region - Limiting the proposed broader geographic sharing scheme for the most urgent candidates to donation service area and Zone A (instead of through Zone B) - Modifying the pediatric donor allocation sequence to limit potential negative impacts of the new adult heart allocation system on pediatric candidates